'He Needs to Be Stopped': Sources Say Cary Fukunaga 'Abused His Power' To Pursue Young Women on Set

 Soon after Vinberg and the Loeschs came forward, several of their friends and industry colleagues voiced support.
 Actress Margaret Qualley, who was romantically linked to Fukunaga in 2017, “liked” Vinberg’s post about “gaslighting” men on Instagram.
 Actress Kristine Froseth, who Fukunaga was also romantically linked with, shared Vinberg’s initial statement about Fukunaga in an Instagram story alongside posts about the stages and signs of grooming.
 Model Lizzie Swanson and her boyfriend, actor Charlie Plummer, who co-starred with Froseth on Hulu’s Looking for Alaska, both reshared Vinberg’s post.

 When contacted for comment by Rolling Stone, Swanson wrote that she “knew Cary for a time and though he never physically acted upon anything, the emotional and mental patterns and manipulative tactics” she says she experienced “are very, very much the same” as those referred to by Vinberg and other women.

-“It’s absolutely fucked up and disgusting,” she adds in a written message.
+“It’s disgusting,” she adds in a written message.
 “I believe them and stand by them fully.
 He needs to be stopped.”
+(Following the publication of this article, Swanson clarified in a note to Rolling Stone, “I am not a victim in any sense but want to actively support those who have been hurt by him.”)

 “We used to call it his fan club.
 I’d be like, ‘Why the hell are all these young girls always hanging around like puppy dogs?’”